streamnative/pulsar-io-cloud-storage/proposals/Proposal-1-Time-Partitioner-Refactoring.md

 - **Topic Partitioner**: Messages are partitioned according to the pre-existing partitions in the Pulsar topics.
-For instance, a message for the topic `public/default/my-topic-partition-0` would be directed to the file `public/default/my-topic-partition-0/xxx.json`, where `xxx` signifies the message offset.
+For instance, a message for the topic `public/default/my-topic-partition-0` would be directed to the file `public/default/my-topic-partition-0/xxx.json`, where `xxx` signifies the earliest message offset in this file.
 - **Time Partitioner**: Messages are partitioned based on the timestamp at the time of flushing.
 For the aforementioned message, it would be directed to the file `1703037311.json`, where `1703037311` represents the flush timestamp of the first message in this file.